chenwardT/lol_stats2/README.md

 Executing `manage.py runserver` should now reflect the environment-specific settings when starting up.

-You may also configure your SECRET_KEY environment variables via "postactivate" and "predeactivate" scripts.
+You may also configure your SECRET_KEY and RIOT_API_KEY environment variables via "postactivate" and "predeactivate" scripts.